bow-swift/nef/README.md

 ## 📥 Installation

 `nef` can be installed using [Homebrew](https://brew.sh). `nef` needs Xcode and [Cocoapods](https://cocoapods.org) as dependencies.
-It will warn you if there is a missing dependency and provide guidance to install it.
+It will warn you if there is a missing dependency and will provide guidance to install it.

 <p align="center">
 <img src="assets/nef-installation.gif">